Yes, the title sounds absurdly dramatic.

 This phase is remarkably consistent across almost all website disasters.

-- Traffic declines become emotionally significant events.
+- Nowhere to be found.
+Traffic declines become emotionally significant events.

 The sentence:

 “Maybe people just aren’t searching right now” begins appearing regularly in conversations.
+This sentence rarely survives contact with reality.

 The Philosophical Phase

-Eventually, every major website problem reaches the same destination:
+Eventually, every major website problem reaches the same destination: existential confusion.

-At this point, the business owner begins questioning concepts that once seemed stable:
+Now, the business owner begins questioning concepts that once seemed stable:

 - technology